Kiran-Bose/kbcm/README.md

-# kcm
+# kbcm
-kcm is a commandline tool to copy and move files with integrated progress bar. kcm is written in shell script
+kbcm is a commandline tool to copy and move files with integrated progress bar. kbcm is written in shell script

-    Note: kcm is included in package supreme. if supreme is already installed, skip installing.
+    Note: kbcm is included in package supreme. if supreme is already installed, skip installing.

     Usage: kcm [Flags] [source/path] [Destination/path]
       -m  Move